 - Is the designated “on-call” family member for any doubts or queries regarding the care recipient

-This November, in conjunction with Family Caregivers Month, let’s honour and remember the people who lovingly give more than they take with tasks such as household chores, and selflessly care for their elderly loved ones.
-It is important to recognise that they too, are just human beings.
-The constant psychological and physical involvement in caring for another can sometimes be exhausting and at worst, lead to anxiety, depression or burnout.
+Let’s honour and remember the people who lovingly give more than they take with tasks such as household chores, and selflessly care for their elderly loved ones.
+It is important to recognise that they too are just human beings.
+The constant psychological and physical involvement in caring for another can sometimes be exhausting and at worst, lead to anxiety, depression, or burnout.

 In many cases, one adult child takes on the primary role of caring for an ill or ageing parent.
 This may be because he or she lives closest to the parent, is perceived as having fewer work obligations, or is considered the “favourite” child.
 Regardless of the reasons, this situation can lead to the caregiver feeling like there is a lack of help and on the other hand, the other family members might feel like they’re not needed or it is not necessary to take up the responsibility to care for their loved ones.